 - 2.5 x the total average monthly payments by the borrower for “payroll costs” incurred during the 1-year period prior to the date on which the loans is made (adjusted for seasonal employers or businesses not in operation for a full year); or

-- In addition, the loan amount can include any SBA 7(b)(2) disaster loan prior to 1/1/2020 that will be refinanced through the covered loan.
+- In addition, coronavirus aid for small businesses: the loan amount can include any SBA 7(b)(2) disaster loan prior to 1/1/2020 that will be refinanced through the covered loan.
 Thus, refinances of 7(b)(2) loans are allowed.
 As such the limitation regarding 7(a) and7(b)(2) loans for the same purpose set forth in the prior version of the bill was removed.

 - Salaries, wages, commissions, or similar compensation; cash tip equivalents; vacation, parental, family, medical, or sick leave; allowance for dismissal or separation; payment required for group health care benefits including insurance premiums; retirement benefits; state and local tax assessed on employee compensation; and compensation or income to a sole proprietor in independent contractor that is a wage, commission, income, net earnings from self-employment or similar compensation not more than $100,000 (pro-rated for the covered period).

 - There are exclusions to what may be considered “payroll costs” the most significant which is likely compensation of any individual employee in excess of an annual salary over $100,000 and any compensation of an employee whose principal place of residence is outside of the U.S.